dschul01/MechaCar_Statistical_Analysis/README.md

 ## Purpose

-The purpose of this project is to utilize R in reviewing automotive production data to provide insights which may help the manufacturing team.
+The purpose of this project is to utilize R in reviewing automotive production data to provide insights which may help the MechaCar manufacturing team.
 R is used to perform multiple linear regression analysis to identify which variables predict mpg, provide summary statistics on production data, and to run t-tests to determine if manufacturing lots are consistent with the population.
 Additionally, a statistical study design on an approach for comparing performance of MechaCar vehicles against competitors is provided.